Bee-Flow/docs/docs/licensing/tiers.md

 Earlier versions of Bee Flow exposed a paid **Pro** tier that gated automations, voice, meeting notes, knowledge-base expansion and similar features.
-That tier has been retired: all of those features now ship in Community.
+That tier has been retired and those features now ship in **Enterprise**.

 For backward compatibility, existing licences carrying `tier: "pro"` — whether JWT-signed, admin-issued blobs, or Stripe subscription rows — are still accepted and silently resolved to `enterprise`.
-Paying customers therefore gain (rather than lose) capability at renewal.
+Paying Pro customers therefore retain everything they had and pick up the additional Enterprise capabilities (compliance hub, SSO, audit export, swarm, etc.) at no extra step.
 The mapping lives in [`server/license/tiers.js`](https://github.com/Bee-Flow/beeflow/blob/main/license/tiers.js) as `LEGACY_TIER_ALIAS`.